 Macros can be used to perform a pre-programmed sequence of actions or steps.

 By default, 16 macros can be configured.
-This number can be lower as some firmwares do not have enough space for this many macros.
+This number can be adjusted in firmware at compile (Not GUI) see here for more info.

-Some great example uses for macros could be typing out and address, opening a program with a hotkey-shortcut or filling out a form.
+Some great example uses for macros could be typing out an address, opening a program with a hotkey-shortcut or filling out a form.

 Click the Macros tab.
 All the macros that can be configured will be displayed as seperate tabs.
 Select a Macro you would like to configure.
 In the picture below M0 is selected

 The next step is to add actions.
 In the bottom right corner, you can

 - Add action - Manually adds an action to the list.
 Configure it to do exactly what you want. select from different options - hold, tap, release, and delay.

 - Tap Enter - Lots of macros end with an “Enter” key so this button makes it easier to add that.

 - Record macro - Lets you record the macro directly from your keyboard.
 It’s not the most reliable but it’s a great place to start.

 Use these buttons to add actions to the list.
 These will be perfomed in order when the macro is activated.